BLB Solicitors

 Ending a civil partnership

-Our Family Law Team are available on 01225 462871.
-Alternatively, you can complete the Contact Form at the foot of this page.
+Call our Family Law Team on 01225 462871.
+Alternatively, you can complete the Contact Form below.

-Subsequently, the Marriage (Same-Sex Couples) Act 2013 went further, allowing same-sex couples to marry, with the first marriages taking place on 29th March 2014.
-Understandably, the introduction of same-sex marriage saw the number of civil partnerships plummet, recovering slightly with the change in the law for opposite-sex couples in 2019.
+Subsequently, the Marriage (Same-Sex Couples) Act 2013 went further, permitting same-sex couples to marry, with the first marriages taking place on 29th March 2014.
+Understandably, the introduction of same-sex marriage caused the number of civil partnerships to plummet, which then recovered slightly following the law change for opposite-sex couples in 2019.

 Relationship breakdown

-It’s a sad fact, but a significant proportion of relationships come to an end.
-Indeed, figures published by the Office for National Statistics (ONS) reveal that 42% of same-sex marriages end in divorce.
-Time is likely to reveal a similar rate of relationship breakdown for same-sex marriages and civil partnerships.
+It’s a sad fact, but many relationships ultimately end.
+Official figures from the Office for National Statistics (ONS) show that 41% of opposite-sex marriages end in divorce.
+It is likely that a similar rate applies to same-sex marriages and civil partnerships over time.

-The ONS figures also show that the average length of a marriage for opposite-sex couples is a fraction under 12 years.
-And the average age for divorce is around 44 for women and 46 for men.
+The ONS figures also indicate that the average length of marriage for opposite-sex couples is just under 12 years.
+The average age at divorce is approximately 44 for women and 46 for men.

 Ending a civil partnership

-Necessarily, the introduction of civil partnerships came hand-in-hand with the mechanism required to end the relationship formally.
+Necessarily, the introduction of civil partnerships came hand in hand with the mechanism for formally ending a civil partnership.

-Since the introduction of no-fault divorce on 6th April 2022, the process for ending a civil partnership (called a dissolution) is essentially the same as for marriage.
+Since the introduction of no-fault divorce on 6 April 2022, the process for ending a civil partnership – called a dissolution – is essentially the same as for marriage.
 One or both partners must apply to the court stating that the relationship has broken down irretrievably.
-It’s not possible to contest a civil partnership dissolution unless there’s an argument based on jurisdiction.
-And as with divorce, couples must wait at least a year following the civil partnership ceremony for a dissolution.
+It’s not possible to contest a civil partnership dissolution unless there is an argument based on the court’s jurisdiction.
+And as with divorce, couples must wait at least a year following the civil partnership ceremony before dissolution.

 Finances

-The final order dissolving a civil partnership does not resolve any financial issues.
+Just like divorce, the final order dissolving a civil partnership does not settle financial matters.
 Instead, a separate financial application to the court is necessary.
-If both parties agree on the division of finances, one or both of you can apply to the court for a financial order.
-However, we strongly recommend taking independent legal advice before doing so.
+If both parties agree on how to divide their finances, either one or both can apply to the court for a financial order.
+However, we strongly advise seeking independent legal advice beforehand.

-Where agreement is not possible, the court must decide the terms of a contested financial order after hearing evidence.
+Where the parties cannot reach an agreement, the court must decide the terms of a contested financial order after hearing evidence.

-In most cases, we recommend resolving financial matters alongside your civil partnership dissolution.
-And depending on your circumstances, we may recommend delaying the dissolution application pending the conclusion of money matters.
+In most cases, we recommend resolving financial matters alongside the dissolution of your civil partnership.
+Depending on your situation, we might suggest postponing the dissolution application until financial issues are resolved.

 Family mediation

 When a relationship breaks down, emotions can run high.
 Yet there are inevitably important decisions to be made regarding the future.
 Talking face-to-face may be the quickest and most inexpensive way to resolve any issues.
 However, it’s understandable that many find this a very daunting prospect.
-That is where our Family Mediation Service can help.
+That is where family mediation can help.
+Discover more about our Family Mediation Service.

 Annulment

-If your civil partnership is not legally valid, you can ask the court to annul it like marriage.
+If your civil partnership is not legally valid, you can ask the court to annul it, like a marriage.
 However, unlike marriage, non-consummation is not grounds for annulling a civil partnership.

 Bigamy